A Supersymmetry Primer: Origins of supersymmetry breaking

 In this scenario, the tree-level squared mass sum rules need not hold, even approximately, for the physical masses of the visible sector fields, so that a phenomenologically viable superpartner mass spectrum is, in principle, achievable.
 As a bonus, if the mediating interactions are flavor-blind, then the soft terms appearing in the MSSM will automatically obey conditions like eqs.~(\ref{scalarmassunification}), (\ref{aunification}) and (\ref{commonphase}).

 There have been two main competing proposals for what the mediating interactions might be.
 The first (and historically the more popular) is that they are gravitational.
 More precisely, they are associated with the new physics, including gravity, that enters near the Planck scale.
 In this ``gravity-mediated", or {\it Planck-scale-mediated supersymmetry breaking} (PMSB) scenario, if supersymmetry is broken in the hidden sector by a VEV $\langle F\rangle$, then the soft terms in the visible sector should be roughly \beq m_{\rm soft} \>\sim\> {\langle F \rangle / \MPlanck}, \eeq by dimensional analysis.
 This is because we know that $m_{\rm soft}$ must vanish in the limit $\langle F \rangle \rightarrow 0$ where supersymmetry is unbroken, and also in the limit $\MPlanck \rightarrow \infty$ (corresponding to $G_{\rm Newton} \rightarrow 0$) in which gravity becomes irrelevant.
 For $m_{\rm soft}$ of order a few hundred GeV, one would therefore expect that the scale associated with the origin of supersymmetry breaking in the hidden sector should be roughly ${\sqrt{\langle F\rangle}} \sim 10^{10}$ or $10^{11}$ GeV.
-Another possibility is that the supersymmetry breaking order parameter is a gaugino condensate $\langle 0| \lambda^a \lambda^b |0 \rangle = \delta^{ab} \Lambda^3\not= 0$.
-If the composite field $\lambda^a\lambda^b$ is part of an auxiliary field $F$ for some (perhaps composite) chiral superfield, then by dimensional analysis we expect supersymmetry breaking soft terms of order \beq m_{\rm soft} \>\sim\> {\Lambda^3 /\MPlanck^2} , \eeq with, effectively, $\langle F \rangle \sim \Lambda^3/\MPlanck$.
-In that case, the scale associated with dynamical supersymmetry breaking should be more like $\Lambda \sim 10^{13} $ GeV.

 A second possibility is that the flavor-blind mediating interactions for supersymmetry breaking are the ordinary electroweak and QCD gauge interactions.
 In this {\it gauge-mediated supersymmetry breaking} (GMSB) scenario, the MSSM soft terms come from loop diagrams involving some {\it messenger} particles.
 The messengers are new chiral supermultiplets that couple to a supersymmetry-breaking VEV $\langle F\rangle$, and also have $SU(3)_C \times SU(2)_L \times U(1)_Y$ interactions, which provide the necessary connection to the MSSM.
 Then, using dimensional analysis, one estimates for the MSSM soft terms \beq m_{\rm soft} \sim {\alpha_a\over 4\pi} {\langle F \rangle \over M_{\rm mess}} \eeq where the $\alpha_a/4\pi$ is a loop factor for Feynman diagrams involving gauge interactions, and $M_{\rm mess}$ is a characteristic scale of the masses of the messenger fields.
 So if $M_{\rm mess}$ and $\sqrt{\langle F\rangle}$ are roughly comparable, then the scale of supersymmetry breaking can be as low as about ${\sqrt{\langle F\rangle}} \sim 10^4$ GeV (much lower than in the gravity-mediated case!) to give $m_{\rm soft}$ of the right order of magnitude.